Coffee Meets Bagel announces data breach on Valentine's Day

 "With online dating, people need to feel safe.
 If they don't feel safe, they won't share themselves authentically or make meaningful connections" Coffee Meets Bagel said in a statement.
 "We take that responsibility seriously, so we informed our community as soon as possible — regardless of what calendar date it fell on — about what happened and what we are doing about it."

-The company did not respond to a question about how many users were affected but said the breach was part of an information leak affecting 620 million accounts across their company and 15 others.
+A company spokeswoman told NBC News that about 6 million Coffee Meets Bagel users were affected by the breach, which was part of an information leak affecting 620 million accounts across 16 companies.